acktreptow/hangman/README.md

 2. Use the keyboard to guess letters.
 3. Each incorrect letter adds to the hangman drawing.
 4. Win the game by guessing the entire word before the hangman is complete.
+5. Lose the game by incorrectly guessing 6 letters.
-5. Refresh the page or press Enter to start a new game.
+6. Refresh the page or press Enter to start a new game.

 ## Customization